kuhumcst/danish-semantic-reasoning-benchmark/inference/README.md

 We negate a selected number of utterances and try to contrast with examples from different parts of the ontology, keeping, however, always track of the truth-value.

+There are currently 1020 instances in the third version.

 # License
 [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)